willgdjones/pydantic-ai/docs/results.md

 If the result type schema is not of type `"object"`, the result type is wrapped in a single element object, so the schema of all tools registered with the model are object schemas.

-Structured results (like retrievers) use Pydantic to build the JSON schema used for the tool, and to validate the data returned by the model.
+Structured results (like tools) use Pydantic to build the JSON schema used for the tool, and to validate the data returned by the model.

 !!! note "Bring on PEP-747"
     Until [PEP-747](https://peps.python.org/pep-0747/) "Annotating Type Forms" lands, unions are not valid as `type`s in Python.